-Capital assets, which include land, land improvements, buildings and improvements, equipment, and vehicles, are reported in the government-wide financial statements.
-Capital assets are defined by the County as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets, which include land, land improvements, buildings and improvements, equipment, vehicles, and construction in progress, are reported in the government-wide financial statements.
+Capital assets are defined by the County as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation.
+Donated capital assets are recorded at estimated acquisition value at the date of donation.